Sea Glass Stories

 A certain affinity has formed on the east coast for sea glass, and our Lewes Terminal hosts the Mid-Atlantic Sea Glass and Coastal Arts Festival.
 This event can have about 70 vendors, ranging from art to lawn pieces and of course, sea glass, each vendor with a story to tell.

-Here’s two stories of interesting vendors from the 2018 Sea Glass Festival:
+Here are two stories of interesting vendors from a recent Sea Glass Festival:

 Sam Sea Glass